Diane Parry: 2023: Two WTA Tour doubles titles

 Playing at the Mérida Open with Caty McNally, Parry won her maiden career doubles title, beating Wang Xinyu and Wu Fang-hsien in the final.

 Partnering with Anna Bondár, she won the doubles title at the Lausanne Open, defeating Amina Anshba and Anastasia Dețiuc in the final.

 Parry was runner-up in the singles at the Montevideo Open, losing the final to Renata Zarazúa in three sets.

-2024: Australian third round, three WTA semifinals, top 50
+2024: Australian third round, three tour semifinals, top 50

 Parry reached the third round of the Australian Open for the first time at this major, defeating 30th seed Wang Xinyu and Kamilla Rakhimova, before losing to Mirra Andreeva.